 As differential diagnoses, tuberculosis and yersiniosis should be considered.

 Treatment of Brucellosis

 In any case, a combination therapy is recommendable.
 The gold standard is doxycycline for six weeks and streptomycin for two to three weeks.

 Usually, the disease and resulting death have to be reported to the competent authorities.
-Isolation of the diseased is generally not necessary since human-to-human-transmission practically does not occur.

 Characteristics of Coxiella Burnetii